HomePLAB 1Endocrinology & Diabetes

 Question 1

-A 45-year-old woman complains of increasing fatigue, weight gain despite a reduced appetite, constipation, and feeling cold all the time for the past 6 months.
-On examination, she has dry skin, a slow pulse of 55 bpm, and a hoarse voice.
-Blood tests reveal TSH 28 mIU/L (normal range 0.4-4.0 mIU/L) and free T4 7 pmol/L (normal range 10-22 pmol/L).
-What is the most appropriate management?
+A 40-year-old woman complains of progressive fatigue, weight gain despite reduced appetite, constipation, and feeling cold all the time over the past 6 months.
+On examination, she has dry skin, coarse hair, and a slow pulse rate of 55 bpm.
+Her thyroid gland is diffusely enlarged and non-tender.
+Which of the following is the most appropriate initial diagnostic test?

 Explanation: This area is hidden for preview users.